michmuliana/Data-Science-Portfolio/NASDAQ_Stocks_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/35174083/55757479-fc9bcb80-5a21-11e9-85b2-f4029b9811ac.png)

 ### Conclusion
-1. Tesla stocks outperform Ford and General Motors.
-2. The scatter plots of Ford and GM are very closely related showing that they followsimilar trends.
+Tesla stocks are much more risky and outperform Ford and General Motors.
+The scatter plots of Ford and GM are very closely related showing that they follow similar trends.